Commodities

 Mentioned in this article

-The U.S. energy sector reached a historic closing high on Friday, propelled by a late-week rebound in oil prices and broad market gains.
-The S&P 500 Energy sector index advanced 1.89%, bringing its year-to-date rally to an impressive 19.32%.
+U.S. energy equities surged to a historic high at Friday's market close, propelled by a notable rebound in crude oil prices.
+The S&P 500 Energy sector index advanced 1.89% on February 6, 2026, extending its year-to-date rally to an impressive 19.32%.
+This performance significantly outpaces the broader market, underscoring the sector's current momentum.

 Critical Data on the Horizon

-Market attention now shifts to several pivotal updates.
-The Organization of the Petroleum Exporting Countries (OPEC) will release its monthly oil market report on Wednesday, followed by the International Energy Agency's (IEA) Oil Market Report on Thursday.
-These will provide crucial insights into global supply, demand, and inventory trends.
+Market attention now pivots to a series of high-impact reports scheduled for the coming week.
+The Organization of the Petroleum Exporting Countries (OPEC) will release its monthly oil market report on Wednesday, February 11, followed by the International Energy Agency's (IEA) Oil Market Report on Thursday, February 12.
+These publications will offer updated assessments of global supply, demand, and inventory levels, potentially setting the tone for crude pricing.

 Related Articles